Second International: Nationalism and colonialism

 A similar problem existed within the German SPD over its Polish-speaking members in Posen and Silesia.
 Leaders like Rosa Luxemburg, herself Polish, insisted that Polish workers should belong to the unified German party.
 Others argued that the party was insensitive to Polish national feeling.
 The SPD's official stance remained one of uncompromising centralism.

 In the Balkans, Western European socialist parties generally viewed the preservation of the status quo as essential to peace, fearing that any conflict could ignite a wider war.
 Balkan socialist parties, however, argued that the status quo itself was the source of conflict.
 They called for the overthrow of the Ottoman and Austro-Hungarian empires and the formation of a democratic Balkan federation that would be free from the intrigues of the great powers.
 This conflict of views later came to a head during the Balkan Wars, but the major parties' desire to contain the conflict prevented the International from adopting the Balkan socialists' anti-imperialist, non-interventionist stance.

 The International also debated colonial policy at its Stuttgart Congress of 1907.
 A vocal minority, including delegates from Britain and the Netherlands and German revisionists like Eduard David, argued that colonies were a fact of life and that socialists should work for a "socialist colonial policy" to promote reforms and the welfare of native populations, rather than simply demanding an end to all colonialism.
-The orthodox Marxist majority, however, passed a resolution condemning colonialism in principle as an inherent part of the capitalist system of exploitation.
+The orthodox Marxist majority, including Kautsky, however, passed a resolution condemning colonialism in principle as an inherent part of the capitalist system of exploitation.
 The vote was close, 127 to 108, revealing a deep division on the issue.